Learning how to file for divorce in Harris County and Houston can be a complex process, filled with many questions and procedural details.

 What If Your Spouse Doesn’t Want a Divorce?

-If your spouse doesn’t want a divorce or if there are any issues that you both cannot easily agree upon, it is a contested divorce.
-You will need to have your spouse served, as they likely will not be amenable to waiving process.
+It is a contested divorce if your spouse doesn’t want a divorce or if there are any issues that you both cannot easily agree upon.
+You will need to have your spouse served, as they likely will not be amenable to the waiving process.

 The court may appoint an amicus attorney or guardian ad litem to act in the best interests of the children.
 The court may also order you and your spouse to meet with a mediator to try to resolve any lingering issues about custody, child support, or property division.